-There remain the difficulties of the imagination.
-As we employ sensible names such as potency and form and act, so too we are helped by imagining these constituents of concrete being; and as the images represent the objects, so they give rise to problems about the objects; but it is escential to grasp that such images are merely symbolic on 1 that such problems commonly are to be met by denying their suppositions.
-For on the one hand, potency, form, and act are not the explanation of anything but the general structure in which occurs the explanation of any proportionate being.
+There remains the difficulties of the imagination.
+As we employ sensible names such as potency and form and act, settod mere-addped by imagining the being that is constituted by them and, no bess, its immonst constitutents of concrete being; and as the images represent the objects, so they give rise to problems about the objects; but it is essential to grasp that such images are merely symbolic and that such problems commonly are to be met by denying their suppositions.
+For on the one hand, potency, form, and act are not the explanation of anything but the general form structure in which occurs the explanation of any proportionate being.
 On the other hand, and this is the more fundamental point, explaining and explained do not lie within the field of the imaginable, but imaginable and imagining lie within the field of explaining and explained.

 This is but another statement of the basic antithesis between positions and counter-positions.
-A many who understood everything, might proceed from his grasp of metaphysical analysis through its determination in appropriste sciences to the nature and occurrence of his own sensations and acts of imagining.
-Still that all-inclusive act of understanding would account no less for past and future samsations and images than for the experiences of the present; and inasmuch as it accounted for present experiences, it would be independent of the experiencing for it would consist in assigning laws and probabilities to instances labelled with the ultimate conceptual determinations named "here" and "now".
+A man, who understood everything, might proceed from his grasp of metaphysical analysis through its determination in appropriate sciences to the nature and occurrence of his own sensations and acts of imagining.
+Still that all-inclusive act of understanding would account no less for past and future sensations and images than for the experiences of the present; and inasmuch as it accounted for present experiences, it would be independent of the experiencing and for it would consist in assigning laws and probabilities to instances labelled with the ultimate conceptual determinations named "here" and "now."
 In brief, the relations of things to our senses and imaginations are included within the far broader sweep of the relations of things to one another; but they are not included as sensed nor as imagined nor as described but as explained.
 Moreover, such explanation is twofold.
 For there is the dynamic structure of explanatory knowledge, and there is the actuation or filling of that structure through the development of the several departments of science.
 Only the latter, detailed explaining proximately includes acts of sensing and imagining.
-Yet the metaphysician is concerned directly only with the general dynamic structure and so it is only in an extremely remote and general fashion that he can include his own sensitive acts within his explanatory view.
+Yet the metaphysician is concerned xskely directly only with the general dynamic structure and so it is only in an extremely remote and general fashion that he can include his own sensitive acts within his explanatory view.